False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Materials and methods

 \subsection{Model parameters and generation of the data}

-The complete definition of the generative model for eye-tracking measures described above requires that we define a number of parameters: the number of subjects (\texttt{n.subjects}), the number of items (\texttt{n.items}), the standard deviations of the random effects for subjects and items (\texttt{sd.subjects}, \texttt{sd.items}), the probability of a refixation (\texttt{p.refix}), the probability of a regression (\texttt{p.regr}), the probability of rereading after the first pass (\texttt{p.reread}), the average duration of the first fixation (\texttt{mean.ffd}), the average summed duration of all first-pass refixations (\texttt{mean.gazediff}), the average summed duration of all fixation occurring after a regressive saccade and before anything to the right of the word is fixated (duration of the regression path) (\texttt{mean.gopastdiff}), the average summed duration of all fixations on the word occurring after the first pass (\texttt{mean.tvtdiff}), and the standard deviations of all these durations (\texttt{sd.ffd}, \texttt{sd.gazediff}, \texttt{sd.gopastdiff}, \texttt{sd.tvtdiff}).
+The complete definition of the generative model for eye-tracking measures described above requires that we define a number of parameters: the number of subjects (\texttt{n.subjects}), the number of items (\texttt{n.items}), the standard deviations of the random effects for subjects and items (\texttt{sd.subjects}, \texttt{sd.items}), the probability of a refixation (\texttt{p.refix}), the probability of a regression (\texttt{p.regr}), the probability of rereading after the first pass (\texttt{p.reread}), the average duration of the first fixation (\texttt{mean.ffd}), the average summed duration of all first-pass refixations (\texttt{mean.gazediff})\footnote{The parameter is named \texttt{mean.gazediff} because it quantifies the mean \textit{diff}erence between first fixation duration and gaze duration.
+Thus the mean gaze duration can be obtained by summing \texttt{mean.ffd} and \texttt{mean.gazediff}.
+The names of the following parameters are motivated in the same way.}, the average summed duration of all fixation occurring after a regressive saccade and before anything to the right of the word is fixated (duration of the regression path) (\texttt{mean.gopastdiff}), the average summed duration of all fixations on the word occurring after the first pass (\texttt{mean.tvtdiff}), and the standard deviations of all these durations (\texttt{sd.ffd}, \texttt{sd.gazediff}, \texttt{sd.gopastdiff}, \texttt{sd.tvtdiff}).

 The model samples durations from log-normal distributions which resemble the distributions found in true eye-tracking measures more closely than normal distributions.
 All means and their standard deviations are therefore given as geometric means and geometric standard deviations.
 Note that the geometric mean is, like the arithmetic mean, on the milliseconds scale.
 However, the geometric standard deviation is dimensionless and therefore does not have a unit (unlike the ``arithmetic'' standard deviation which is measured in milliseconds).